acep-uaf/camio-meter-streams/README.md

 ## Configuration
 1. Copy the contents of `secrets.json.example` into a new file named `secrets.json` in the same directory.
-2. Fill in the Blanks: Replace the placeholder values with your FTP server details and configs.
+2. Replace the default/empty values with your FTP server details.
-3. Make sure that `secrets.json` is read only by owner.
+3. Make sure that onlt the owner can read and write to `secrets.json`.
     ```bash
-    chmod 400 secrets.json
+    chmod 600 secrets.json
     ```

 ## Usage